How Zalando absolutely dominates fashion search results (at least in Finland)

-I swear, it’s almost impossible to do a fashion related search in Google.fi without bumping in to Zalando.
+I swear, it's almost impossible to do a fashion related search on Google Finland without bumping in to Zalando.

 To show exactly how difficult it is, I took a sample of 1163 different keywords related to fashion.
 These include head terms like "shirts" or "boots" as well as more niche terms such as "red leather jackets for women" and the like.

 Just look at this.

 or men's jackets:

 Zalando ranks extremely well for all these types of popular and competitive queries.
 No matter what kind of fashion stuff you're searching for in Google.fi, you'll see Zalando popping up.

 Their site has been SEO'd really well for the above showed generic queries, but that doesn't mean they wouldn't rank for more niche terms as well.
 Here's what pops up if you search for ankle boots: